Nonsmooth Analysis and Optimization

 This implies that $\bar x\in \dom F$ and that $\inf_{x\in X} F(x)=F(\bar x)> -\infty$.
 Hence, the infimum is attained in $\bar x$ which is therefore the desired minimizer. \qedhere \end{enumerate} \end{proof} If $X$ is not reflexive but the dual of a separable Banach space, we can argue analogously using the \nameref{thm:banachal} \cref{thm:banachal}

-Note how the topology on $X$ used in the proof is restricted in step (ii) and (iii): Step (ii) profits from a course topology (in which more sequences are convergent), while step (iii) profits from a fine topology (the fewer sequences are convergent, the easier it is to satisfy the $\liminf$ conditions).
+Note how the topology on $X$ used in the proof is restricted in step (iii) and (iv): Step (iii) profits from a coarse topology (in which more sequences are convergent), while step (iv) profits from a fine topology (the fewer sequences are convergent, the easier it is to satisfy the $\liminf$ conditions).
 Since in the cases of interest to us no more than boundedness of a minimizing sequence can be expected, we cannot use a finer than the weak topology.
 We thus have to ask whether a sufficiently large class of (interesting) functionals are weakly lower semicontinuous.

 A first example is the class of bounded linear functionals: For any $x^*\in X^*$, the functional